JoshOrndorff/substrate-crash-course/README.md

 ## Let's Go Already!

-IF you're reading this on github, you'll want to go to the hosted version (TODO link).
+IF you're reading this on github, you'll want to go to the [hosted version](https://joshorndorff.github.io/substrate-crash-course/#/).
 Navigate with the sidebar.